jinpeng-leeds/jinpeng-leeds.github.io/another-page5.md

 **Comparing and Final Indicators**

 Choose A from three evaluation frameworks as a basic assessment tool to develop.
 Compared with B, the form is easy-understanding and concise, because it fuses the positive and negative factors into one visualising information chart as a whole skillfully.
-Model C compares the different online channels and providing quantify method focusing on relevant references.
+Model C compares the different online channels and provides quantified methods focusing on relevant references.
 The Critical Appraisal Skills Program (CASP) is used.
-Some references was selected finally.
+Some references are selected finally.

 <img width="300" alt="Screenshot 2023-11-08 at 13 45 13" src="https://github.com/jinpeng-leeds/jinpeng-leeds.github.io/assets/146876755/2ef49590-9d90-4754-b8d2-cc0e31f179e5">